ethanlacerenza/ethanlacerenza/README.md

 </p>

 <br>

-<h3>About me</h3>
+## About me

-I am an accomplished cybersecurity researcher with a solid decade of experience in the technical realm.
-My career has been centered around activities such as malware analysis, penetration testing, and DevSecOps.
+- Accomplished cybersecurity researcher with a solid decade of experience in the technical realm.
+- Specialized in activities such as malware analysis, penetration testing, and DevSecOps.

-My passion for research has driven me to write articles on incident cases and my personal investigations.
-Through these writings, I introduce the philosophy of Cyber Security, delving into the hidden truths behind the development and creation of malware and probing the real intentions of cyber criminals.
+- Passionate about research, leading to the creation of articles on incident cases and personal investigations.
+- Dedicated to introducing the philosophy of Cyber Security, uncovering hidden truths behind malware development, and probing the real intentions of cyber criminals.

-Feel free to connect with me to discuss cybersecurity, ethical hacking, or any related topics.
-Let's work together to make the digital world more secure!

 ### 📬 Get in Touch